ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 {: #vc_vcenterserveroverview-bare-metal}

 * For NSX-V, you can order two or more bare metal servers.
-* For NSX-T, you can order two or more bare metal servers in the management cluster and in the workload cluster.
+* For NSX-T, you can order two or more bare metal servers in the consolidated or management cluster and in the workload cluster.

+Skylake servers are not supported for vSphere Enterprise Plus 7.0 instances.
+{:note}

 The following configurations are available:
 * **Skylake**: 2-CPU Intel Skylake generation servers (Intel Xeon 4100/5100/6100 series) with your selected CPU model and RAM size.